Honey-Pi/honeypi-pcb/PCB_V2.x/README.md

 Three differend possible power supplies possible
 5x HX711...
 8x DS18b20 + 1x DS18b20 (TO-92 onboard)
-1x BME680 / BME280
+2x BME680 / BME280
-1x I²C interface
+1x I²C interface (instead of second BME)
 1x PCF8591
 incl.
 WittyPi interface

-Designed for the Raspian Zero and not for Raspian Pi 1 to 4
+Designed for the Raspian Zero and NOT for Raspian Pi 1 to 4

 Feature list and bill of material is still on working.